Juangunner4/primos-marketplace/README.md

 The repository includes a `render.yaml` file that defines a Docker-based service using the root `Dockerfile`.
 This image builds both applications so the entire site is served from Render.
-Create an environment group in Render named `primos-test` and populate it with the variables from `.env.test`.
+Create an environment group in Render named `primos-test` and populate it with the variables from `frontend/.env.test`.
 Set `QUARKUS_PROFILE` to `test` so the backend loads `application-test.properties`.
 When you connect the repository, Render will automatically build the container.
 After deployment the site and API will be available at